 VACANT HOMESITES

-Some property owners may not elect to stay their home for up to three years after the purchase of the homesite.
+Some property owners may not elect to build their home for up to three years after the purchase of the homesite.
 In this instance, the property owner will be responsible for the periodic maintenance of the homesite.
 No stocking of material, firewood or temporary shelters will be permitted on any vacant homesite without prior approval by the Design Review Committee.
 The Homeowners Association will maintain the site for a fee that will be established based on the amount of maintenance required.

 NATURAL FEATURES